Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 air travel page for information on aviation safety and security.

-You are subject to the local laws of The Gambia, including ones that appear harsh by Australian standards.
+You are subject to the local laws of The Gambia, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 In addition, The Gambian Government routinely blocks consular access to foreign nationals in detention.
 Research laws before travelling, especially for an extended stay.